GlitchEnzo/NuGetForUnity/README.md

 Click the **View License** after expanding **Details** to open the license in a web browser.

 Click the **Install** to install the package version specified in the dropdown list next to the button.
-Note: If the package is already installed, the currently installed version will be displayed in the upper left corner instead.
+Note: If the package is already installed, the currently installed version will be displayed in the upper right corner instead.
 If the **Install** button is disabled, it means the package is already imported by Unity.

 The **Installed** tabs shows the packages already installed in the current Unity project.